gms1/node-sqlite3-orm/README.md

 ```
 ## Supported data types using DAO:

-Of course, all primitive JavaScript data types ('String', 'Number', 'Boolean') and properties of type 'Date' are supported.
+All primitive JavaScript data types ('String', 'Number', 'Boolean') and properties of type 'Date' are supported.
-Type safety is guaranteed, when reading properties of these types from the database, however, NULL values will be treated as 'undefined'.
+Type safety is guaranteed, when reading properties of these types from the database (NULL values are treated as 'undefined').
+Other data types can be serialized to a database field of type TEXT in JSON format, by setting the option 'isJson' to true (see sample above).

 > TODO: add support for user provided serialize/deserialize functions